microsoft/Build25-LAB324/lab/Workshop Instructions/00_Introduction.md

 ## Lab Outline

-The lab is organized into 5 sections, taking you through generating text content, tackling complex problems, image assets, and code snippets through a multimodal conversational interface on Azure with OpenAI models.
+The lab is organized into 5 sections, taking you through generating text content, tackling complex problems, creating image assets, and code snippets through a multimodal conversational interface on Azure with OpenAI models.
 In addition, we will cover AI Assistants.
 The goal of the lab is to leverage generative AI capabilities over a wide range of scenarios.

 1. **Part 1 - Text Generation** Generate text content and descriptions with GPT4o
 2. **Part 2 - Reasoning Models** Solve complex problems including math, logic and code